 Keeping your angle consistent to that found in the marker test is critical.
 Practice makes perfect but, if frustration takes control, you can consider purchasing a sharpening guide, a tool helpful in maintaining your angle.

-Repeat the above procedure with the other side of the knife.
+Repeat the same procedure with the other side of the knife.
 Sharpen under a bright light, angling the bevel until the bevel reflects brightly back to you.
 Rotate the knife back and forth maintaining an angle that consistently maintains the brightest reflection.
 Stroke the knife across the stone heel to tip 10 times per side.

 The key to getting your knife sharp, besides finding the proper angle, is ‘drawing a burr’ from each side of the knife.